pavolloffay/github-changelog/README.md

 docker run --rm  -v "${PWD}:/app" pavolloffay/gch:latest --oauth-token <github-oauth-token> --template /app/templates/chrono-list.md
 ```

+Examples can be found in [examples](./examples) directory.

+### Templates
 The binary contains predefined templates directly in the executable, however `--template` flag
 can be used to supply any template.

-The `main.go` contains a definition of objects which is passed to
-the template.
-It is basically a list of commits with attached labels and pull requests and tags.
+* `chrono-list.md` - Chronologically order list of all pull requests split into tags.
+* `all-labels.md` - Pull requests are split into labels, unlabeled commits are in a separate category.
+* `default-labels.md` - Pull requests are split into bugs and enhancements.

+The templates splitting pull requests into categories require proper labeling.

 ## Writing a custom template
 Template uses golang [template](https://golang.org/pkg/text/template/) language to render the data.